donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 #### 1. Calculate P1 Seized P0 Moment

-Calculate the moment $M_{0}$ that would occur at P0 if if all force on bar2 is trasmitted to P0 without loss.
+Calculate the moment $M_{0}$ that would occur at P0 if all force on bar2 is transmitted to P0 without loss.